dfinity/portal/docs/developer-docs/functionality/sns/sns.md

    rather than possibly altered code.

 2) **_Self-deploy_ an SNS and manually upgrade it.**
-   Any SNS community can choose to deploy the SNS code, which is open source and available [here](https://github.com/dfinity/ic/tree/master/rs/sns), on an application subnet.
+   A community can choose to deploy the SNS code, which is open source and available [here](https://github.com/dfinity/ic/tree/master/rs/sns), on an application subnet.
 They can then choose to follow the blessed upgrade path or deviate from this path, e.g., leaving out some versions, or even modify the canisters’ code